-The SHPF have been holding a ‘Ratho Repack’ event at the EICA, Ratho, Edinburgh, since 2005.
-Hang Glider and Paraglider pilots dynamically deploy their reserve parachutes on the world class zip line before repacking them in one of the spacious rooms within the complex.
+The SHPF ran the ‘Ratho Repack’ event at the EICA, Ratho, Edinburgh, from 2005 until 2016.
+Hang Glider and Paraglider pilots could dynamically deploy their reserve parachutes on the world class zip line before repacking them in one of the large function rooms within the complex.

 No, the idea is for pilots to deploy their reserve parachute and then repack it themselves.Pilots who have never repacked a reserve before, or are not very experienced, should approach an experienced repacker for assistance.